GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 Review of site testing for sections

 The overall feel and look of the site is themed well with good structure and easy to follow navigation.

+- Navbar - navbar transforms to burger menu on mobile
+ - however covers some content.

--Navbar - navbar transforms to burget menu on mobile -Home - Image looks well on desktop - does not shrink down well on tablet or mobile *Tablet and Mobile to be addressed.
+- Home - Image looks well on desktop - does not shrink down well on tablet or mobile *Tablet and Mobile to be addressed.
+   - This issue is addressed and resolved.
--About/ Gallery- about and Gallery on mobile and tablet and desktop with columns adjusting accordingly.
+- About/ Gallery- about and Gallery on mobile and tablet and desktop with columns adjusting accordingly.
+   -
--Video - Appears to big for user * Video size to be adjusted and listen to spotify to be placed in 2 cols in order to keep media together and provide a better user experience.
+- Video - Appears to big for user * Video size to be adjusted and listen to spotify to be placed in 2 cols in order to keep media together and provide a better user experience.
+   - This issue is addressed and resolved
--footer - Music plays, contact button works and social medial links work.
+- footer - Music plays, contact button works and social medial links work.
 However the colums appear to overlap
+   - This issue is addressed and resolved

 ## Deployment